Aubacca/salem/README.md

 Simple project for salem which can be refactored and distributed at ng.

-# List of all Components.
+# List of all Components